Photos show the aftermath of the M1 accident which closed the road for two hours - The Media Times

 It was the day after a crash on the M1 which closed the road for two hours.

-The incident occurred between Junction 22 and Junction 23 around 9 p.m.
-Sunday after a collision between two vehicles.
+The incident occurred between junction 22 and junction 23 around 9 p.m. on Sunday January 26 after a collision between two vehicles.

 Emergency services closed the road for about two hours until 11 p.m., while two people were cut from their vehicle and taken to hospital, reports NottinghamshireLive.

-The Leicestershire Fire and Rescue Service at Castle Donington station shared photos of the aftermath of the accident and issued safety tips for motorists.
+The Leicestershire Fire and Rescue Service at Castle Donington Station shared photos of the aftermath of the accident and issued safety advice to motorists.

 The consequences of a crash on the M1